bryantheastronaut/render-props-context/README.md

 // src/App.js
 ...
   <DataFetcher data={SAMPLE_DATA}>
-    {({ loading, data }) => {
+    {({ loading, data }) => (
-      return loading
-        ? <p className="loadingText">Loading...</p>
-        : <FrontPage
+        <FrontPage
+          loading={loading}
           data={data}
           showDetails={this.showDetails}
         />
-    }}
+    )}
   </DataFetcher>
 // ...
 ```

 Changing FrontPage to be returned from the function depending on the value of loading is a very powerful pattern that can greatly increase code readability and code reusability.
-Looking at this component, I can safely reason about that `Loading...` will be returned if the data is being fetched, or else the FrontPage component will be rendered.

 We can even change only a small part of a component based on the state of the data fetch.
 In _ItemDetails_,

 ```